thirdreplicator/raku/README.md

 Decrement and save a counter.
 Positive amounts will decrement the counter, and negative amounts will increment the counter.
 If no amount argument is given, the counter will be decremented by 1.

+NB: There is no way to delete a counter key that I know of yet.
+Please let me know if you know how to do that.
+Cheers.

 ### Bucket and bucket types API

 For the aforementioned KV functions (get, put/set, del), the unspecified fall-back value of the bucket is "default".
 To change the fall-back value just set assign it a new value: